 Our company, Face of Indawgyi, launched as a means to work alongside and connect local and international organizations such as Inn Chit Thu, Parami, Pinnya Tagar Academy, as well as community forestry groups to work together to understand and address these problems.

 Our organization is focused on four main pillars: environmental conservation, education, cultural preservation, and sustainable development.
 The goal is to use the revenue from sustainable tourism to support initiatives such as Lon Sant Village’s sustainable trashcans along with future projects to build a sustainable infrastructure around the lake.

 Tourism development is inevitable in Indawgyi.
 Its immense natural beauty and the relative ease of which it can now be accessed will make it a popular tourist destination.
 Our goal is to ensure that tourism happens in a positive way that supports and enhances the strengths of the local environment and culture.
 At the same time, we want to combat the problems it faces today as well as prepare for those that might arise in the future.

 Finding the right balance between these things will be difficult, but with the determination of the local groups already here along with the designation of Indawgyi as a UNESCO Biosphere Reserve, it will be possible to see the beauty of the Indawgyi region preserved for generations.

-Face of Indawgyi will be launching eco-tourism adventures starting January 1, 2018, that will give visitors a taste of the local culture and natural environment.
-You can find them on www.findmyanmar.org.
+Face of Indawgyi began offering eco-tourism adventures in 2018, giving visitors a taste of the local culture and natural environment.
+You can find them more information at https://www.faceofindawgyi.org/.